xxxbf0222/LlamaDeck/README.md

 # Llama Deck

 **Llama Deck** is a command-line tool for quickly managing and experimenting with multiple versions of llama inference implementations.
 It can help you quickly filter and download [different llama implementations](#available-repositories) and [llama2-like transformer-based LLM models](#available-models).
-We also provide [some images](#available-images) based on some implementations, which can be easily deploy and run through our tool.
+We also provide [some Docker images](#available-images) based on some implementations, which can be easily deploy and run through our tool.

 Inspired by [llama2.c project](https://github.com/karpathy/llama2.c) and forked from [llama-shepherd-cli](https://github.com/mikepapadim/llama-shepherd-cli).